-Objective CME 1.6 Protect the remaining estuarine ecosystem characteristics and water quality of the Intracoastal Waterway.
-Policy CME 1.6.1 The quality of the Intracoastal Waterway shall continue to be improved by the control of storm water runoff and the implementation of the projects and programs in the National Pollution Discharge Elimination System permit.
-Objective CSR 2.6 Policy CME 1.6.2 Support and encourage, where feasible, living shoreline projects to improve estuarine ecosystem characteristics of the Intracoastal Waterway and protect upland areas from wave action.
-Policy CME 1.6.3 Evaluate new shoreline hardening adjacent to the Intracoastal Waterway and encourage maintenance or repair of existing shoreline hardening.
-Policy CSR 3.1.3 Policy CME 1.6.4 Mangrove plants shall be preserved or enhanced consistent with state law and local regulation including: - Removing invasive and nuisance vegetation from mangrove areas; - Promoting a diversity of appropriate mangrove species through mangrove restoration and maintenance activities; - Encouraging education programs oriented toward protection of mangroves and creating awareness of compliance with State statues that protect them and manage their trimming.
+PRESERVATION, PROTECTION, RESTORATION, AND MANAGEMENT maintenance or repair of existing shoreline hardening.
+[Complete by 2025] Policy CSR 3.1.3 Policy CME 1.6.4 Mangrove plants shall be preserved or enhanced consistent with state law and local regulation including: - Removing invasive and nuisance vegetation from mangrove areas; - Promoting a diversity of appropriate mangrove forest species through mangrove restoration and maintenance activities; - Encouraging education programs oriented toward protection of mangroves and creating awareness of compliance with State statues that protect them and manage their trimming.
 Policy CME 1.6.5 Restrict access and activities in designated Manatee Essential Habitat Areas and support existing speed regulations.
-Policy CSR 4.1.9 Policy CME 1.6.6 Continue to work with the Florida Inland Navigation District to manage use of Florida Inland Navigation District parcels 645A, 645B, and 650 (Mangrove Park) in a manner that serves the environmental goals of the City.
-Policy CSR 4.2.6 Policy CME 1.6.7 Continue to work with Florida Inland Navigation District to transfer these properties into City control upon termination of their need by the district for perpetual use as marine and wildlife habitats and passive recreation that allows residents a connection to the waterway.

-Policy CME 1.6.8 Continue to implement a program of shoreline improvement and restoration on publicly-owned or controlled waterfront land, including: - Creation or restoration of vegetated shorelines on public lands; - Removal of exotic nuisance plant species from natural and filled shorelines; and - Replacement of existing seawalls and rip-rap with naturally sloped and vegetated shorelines.
-Policy CSR 8.1.2 Objective 1.7 Analyze progress toward the stated environmental objectives by engaging in the collection of primary and secondary data related to number, size and quality of coastal resources, including key types of flora and fauna, water quality and other metrics as appropriate.
+(Reworded Policy D-4.2 Carried Forward) Policy CSR 4.1.9 Policy CME 1.6.6 Continue to work with the Florida Inland Navigation District to manage use of Florida Inland Navigation District parcels 645A, 645B, and 650 (Mangrove Park) in a manner that serves the environmental goals of the City.
+(Reworded Objective C-4 and Policy A-2.1 Carried Forward) Policy CSR 4.2.6 Policy OPR 3.1.1 Policy CME 1.6.7 Continue to work with Florida Inland Navigation District to transfer these properties into City control upon termination of their need by the district for perpetual use as marine and wildlife habitats and passive recreation that allows residents a connection to the waterway.
+(Reworded Policies C-4.1 and C-4.2 Carried Forward) Policy CME 1.6.8 Continue to implement a program of shoreline improvement and restoration on publicly-owned or controlled waterfront land through the following: - Creation or restoration of shorelines vegetated with native species; - Removal of exotic nuisance plant species from natural and filled shorelines; and - Replacement of existing seawalls and rip-rap with naturally sloped and vegetated shorelines.
+Policy CSR 8.1.2 Objective 1.7 Analysis of Coastal Resources Analyze progress toward the stated environmental objectives by engaging in the collection of primary and secondary data related to number, size and quality of coastal resources, including key types of flora and fauna, water quality and other metrics as appropriate.
 Policy CME 1.7.1 Identify primary and secondary environmental data that can be collected by the city, its consultants and other government agencies and develop a procedure for systematically collecting and maintaining this information.
 Policy CME 1.7.2 Make data and information available for public and scientific review.
 Policy: CME 1.7.3 Monitor and analyze the data to identify trends or anomalies at a minimum of every three years to address environmental concerns and ensure progress toward policy goals.